arnomesse/excitation-threshold/README.md

 <code>mapping_threshold{SER,FHN}.m</code> : Code for computing the correspondence between the model threshold and the network threshold (for the SER model or the the Fitzhugh-Nagumo model).

-<code>single_layer_perceptron.py</code> : Code for illustrating the correspondence between the model threshold and the network threshold in a simple Perceptron example apply to the MNIST database.
+<code>single_layer_perceptron.py</code> : Code for illustrating the correspondence between the model threshold and the network threshold in a simple Perceptron example applied to the MNIST database.

 # Reference